Freehold Township High School

-Freehold Township High School is a four-year comprehensive public high school located in Freehold Township, in Monmouth County, New Jersey, United States, and is part of the Freehold Regional High School District.
+Freehold Township High School is a four-year comprehensive public high school located in Freehold Township, in Monmouth County, in the U.S. state of New Jersey, and is part of the Freehold Regional High School District.
 The school serves students from portions of Freehold Township, and from parts of both Howell Township and Manalapan Township.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1976.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1976; the school's accreditation status extends to July 2025.

-As of the 2021–22 school year, the school had an enrollment of 2,007 students and 127.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.8:1.
-There were 202 students (10.1% of enrollment) eligible for free lunch and 36 (1.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,902 students and 125.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.1:1.
+There were 215 students (11.3% of enrollment) eligible for free lunch and 45 (2.4% of students) eligible for reduced-cost lunch.